andyl/rfx/guides/introduction.md

   [Code.string_to_quoted_with_comments/2][stqwc] and
   [Code.quoted_to_algebra/2][qta].
 These allow generation of an Annotated AST which preserves comments.
 The second is a new library [Sourceror][sourceror] which provides tooling to manipulate the Annotated AST.
+Sourceror is featured on the Thinking Elixir Podcast [Episode #054][thinkx].

 [macros]: https://www.google.com/search?q=elixir+macros+metaprogramming&oq=elixir+macros+metaprogramming&aqs=chrome.0.69i59j69i64j69i60.6516j0j1&sourceid=chrome&ie=UTF-8
 [astn]: http://ast.ninja